ekasin/provider-zoom/README.md

 3. Go to [Zoom Marketplace](https://marketplace.zoom.us/)<br>
 4. Click on `Build App`.
 For our purpose we need to make a JWT App. <br>
 5. Follow this [Create JWT Zoom App](https://marketplace.zoom.us/docs/guides/build/jwt-app) website to make an app. <br>
-This app will provide us with the token which will be needed to configure our provider and make request. <br>
+This app will provide us with the API Secret, API Key, and token which will be needed to configure our provider and make request. <br>

 ### Initialise Zoom Provider in local machine